Janmejay-Joshi/NoobCC/WebDev/Abstract/Week_01.md

    1. The Project itself
    3. UI Layout and design
+   3. Page Routing and New Pages
-   4. README.md and presentation
+   4. README.md and Presentation

 ## Objective:
 * Learning Figma
 * Learning React
 * Learning React-Router
-* Learning a CSS Framework ( BootStrap, react-bootstrap, Material ect... )
+* Learning a CSS Framework ( Bootstrap, react-bootstrap, Material ect... )

 ## Goal:
 * Creating an Application